 You may have seen the commercials for Zelle, the new payment app.
 They aren’t very specific about what Zelle does, or how it does it.
 Questions that may pop into your mind are things like, how does Zelle work?
 Is Zelle legit, or a scam?
 Why would I bother to use Zelle?
+Is Zelle safe?
+You might even have Zelle through your bank without even asking for it.
+Time to check out some Zelle reviews.

 If you already use a payment app, your questions are probably more like, is Zelle better than Venmo, or is Square Cash better than Zelle?
 It’s time for our Zelle review.
+Soon we’ll have a look at Zelle vs Venmo.

 Zelle is actually two products from the same company.
-One version of Zelle is the behind the scenes payment system backed by, and used by, several American banks inside of their own banking apps.
+One version of Zelle is the behind-the-scenes payment system backed by, and used by, several American banks inside of their own banking apps.
 This is the part that the commercials claim is “already on your phone,” or “already in your banking app.”
-Since Zelle actually works directly with various banks, they play nicer with Zelle than maybe with others including transferring money with no fees, and allowing “instant” transfers and withdrawals.
+Since Zelle actually works directly with various banks, they play nicer with Zelle than maybe with others including transferring money with no fees and allowing “instant” transfers and withdrawals.

 Check out my Acorns app review for automatic investing.